web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/html-template.md

 # HTML Template

-During the build process, Builder will compile based on the HTML template and template parameters to generate several HTML files.
+During the build process, Rsbuild will compile based on the HTML template and template parameters to generate several HTML files.

-Builder provides some configs to set the HTML template.
+Rsbuild provides some configs to set the HTML template.
 Through this chapter, you can learn the basic usage of these configs.

 ## Set Template